petros-d/docs/cloud/install-aws.md

 :::tip

-After completing your initial installation, we recommend [setting up an identity provider (IdP)](configure-idp.md) so that users can log in to Astronomer directly from your IdP.
+After completing your initial installation, we recommend [setting up an identity provider (IdP)](configure-idp.md) so that users can log in to Astronomer through your IdP.

 :::